code-423n4/2023-01-numoen-findings/data/W0RR1O-Q.md

 https://github.com/code-423n4/2023-01-numoen/blob/main/src/periphery/LendgineRouter.sol#L65-L69

 ## Impact:
 An attacker with control over the node that is verifying the smart contract can bypass the `checkDeadline` modifier in the contract` LendgineRouter.sol`.
 The attacker can do this by manipulating the time on the node or by manipulating the `block.timestamp` value.
-This would allow the attacker to access functions, such as the mint function, even after the deadline has passed.
+This would allow the attacker to access functions, such as the `mint` function in the contract, even after the deadline has passed.
 This vulnerability could result in unauthorized access to functions and potential financial loss.